Gate reflectometry in dense quantum dot arrays: Introduction

 Section~\ref{device} introduces the device and pulsed-gate reflectometry setup.
-Section~\ref{tunability} establishes the tunability of interdot tunnel rates by application of a top-gate voltage, supporting $\mathbf{k}\cdot\mathbf{p}$ modeling by experimental data.
-Section~\ref{singleelectron} explains how reflectometry off one gate electrode allows detection of the first electrons on all four quantum dots.
+Section~\ref{singleelectron} explains how reflectometry off one gate electrode allows detection of the first electron for all four quantum dots, albeit not simultaneously.
 Section~\ref{compensated} introduces compensated control voltages for acquiring multi-dot charge stability diagrams via radio-frequency reflectometry.
-Section~\ref{timeresolved} reports the dependence of characteristic tunnel times on dot detunings and single-shot readout traces in time domain.
+Section~\ref{pulsegate} presents the time-domain pulsed-gate measurements revealing forward and reverse charge relaxation processes across an interdot transition.
+Section~\ref{molecule} implements a hybridized double dot within the array, such that nearby charge transitions can be sensed dispersively without the need for exchanging electrons with a reservoir.